squabzilla/CS50-FinalProject/Main/README.md

 # helper_validateCharacter.py
 Functions used by the “rpg_char_load” class to validate user-input when a character is loaded.

+# requirements.txt
+List of extensions and such this webapp uses, which the gunicorn_config.py requires in order to function properly.

+# RPG_characters.db
+The database with all of my user-info and character-creation tables!

 # templates folder:
 ## basic_html_structure.html
 A basic guide/outline I mocked-up from online advice, for what the basic parts of an HTML-page should be.